Heartworm Disease in Dogs

 Where is heartworm disease found?

 In Canada, the disease is problematic in areas where mosquitoes are prevalent, such as along waterways and coastlines in many provinces.
-The greatest number of Canadian cases occurs around the southern Great Lakes.
+Affected regions include southern British Columbia, Manitoba, Ontario, Quebec, and New Brunswick.

 Factors that affect the prevalence of heartworm infection include the species of mosquitoes, the climate, and the presence of reservoir animals.